temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 When you set the Workflow Type this way, the value of the `name` parameter does not have to start with an uppercase letter.

 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.
-This allows adding fields in a backward-compatible manner.
+This technique allows adding fields in a backward-compatible manner.
 Note that all inputs should be serializable by the default Jackson JSON Payload Converter.

 A Workflow Type can be registered only once per Worker entity.
 If you define multiple Workflow implementations of the same type, you get an exception at the time of registration.

-**Workflow interface inheritance**

 Workflow interfaces can form inheritance hierarchies, which can be useful for creating components that can be reused across multiple Workflow interfaces.
 For example, to implement a UI or CLI button that sends a `retryNow` Signal to any Workflow, define the method as follows: